Moving Mars: Thinkers

-Plot Synopsis
+Plot

 A small number of students, who are angry at the breaking of their contract with the University of Mars, Sinai, start a protest and plan to storm the university.
 Although the attempted coup ends in a stalemate, a protester, Casseia Majumdar, establishes her position.
 The story picks up again a few years later when Casseia is more mature.
 She does not necessarily regret her actions in the attempted revolution, but continues to be haunted by their consequences, especially her love affair with fellow student Charles Franklin.

 Casseia eventually emerges as a fledgling politician in her BM, and wins a trip to Earth with her BM's representative and the BM's Thinker to discuss the situation between Earth and Mars, which is getting increasingly worse.
 Meanwhile, Charles, her one-time lover, along with a team of super-geniuses called the Olympians, discovers a radical new technology that has the potential to turn the tables on the conflict.
 He theorizes that the universe is basically a large computer and discovers a way to "tweak" the laws of the universe to create an effect.
 The Earth does not know exactly what this new technology can do, but they have hints of it and fear it.
 Casseia returns to Mars and marries into a family with potentially political ambitions due to their perceived neutrality.
 Her mother-in-law eventually becomes president of an interim central Martian government, and chooses Casseia as her vice-president.
 Tensions between the BMs and Earth grow to crisis levels, as news of the Olympians' discovery frightens the Earth government into pressuring the Martians to cooperate.
 One method of coercion that the Martians fear is "evolvons", or small undetectable computer viruses implanted during manufacture into all Thinkers.
 Martians fear that the Earth will use these to control all Martian Thinkers, and therefore cripple essential operations.

 While the tension between Earth and Mars builds, the Olympians, led by Charles Franklin, reveal to Casseia that they have the ability to instantly move anything an infinite distance or to redefine the properties of an object by "tweaking" the properties of an object, with the help of a QL Thinker.
 The ramifications of this become clear to Casseia and the leaders of the interim government immediately, but they so fear its power that they refuse to use it as anything but a last resort.
 Charles is convinced that "tweaking", as the technique is called, is the solution, and orders a QL Thinker to speed up the process.
 Eventually, he is able to test his technique by converting part of a substance into an 'anti-matter' of its properties.